-People in all kinds of industries are debating AI pros and cons.
+People in all kinds of industries are debating artificial intelligence (AI) pros and cons.

 AI pros and cons are going to shape future generations – and, indeed, the whole future of our species.
 Today, however, science fiction is still just a story.